contiv-experimental/volplugin/README.md

 ### Usage instructions

-1. Start the volmaster with the sample `volmaster.cfg` file.
+1. Start the volmaster with the sample `volmaster.json` file.
 It should live in `/etc/volmaster.json`.
 1. Start the volplugin with the tenant name `tenant1`: `volplugin tenant1`.
 1. Execute docker with the appropriate volume driver: